Kuechly’s possible return has Panthers excited and concerned

 Kuechly is expected to meet with doctors on Friday.

-“The dude is the best middle linebacker in all of the game, so whenever we can get him back on the field that makes our odds of winning better,” said Panthers outside linebacker Thomas Davis.
+He’s “the best middle linebacker in all of the game, so whenever we can get him back on the field that makes our odds of winning better,” Panthers outside linebacker Thomas Davis said.

 But Davis, like everyone else in the Carolina locker room, has some trepidation about Kuechly’s long-term health because of recent studies focused on the effects of Chronic Traumatic Encephalopathy, or CTE, in football players who have sustained repeated concussions.